706 Naval Air Squadron: Advanced Flying Training (1962-1998)

-In January 1962 the squadron was reformed for a second time as a helicopter training unit at RNAS Culdrose (HMS Seahawk) flying the Westland Wessex HAS.1, providing conversion courses to the new type and giving advanced training to specialist pilots.
-706 Squadron's 'B' Flight was formed at RNAS Culdrose on 7 January 1964 and equipped with Westland Wessex and Hiller HT.2, to operate in the Commando Assault role, but was incorporated into 845 Naval Air Squadron when it arrived in Borneo to take part in the Indonesia–Malaysia confrontation.
-In November 1964 the squadron received Westland Wasp HAS.1 for advanced training, and the following month 706 NAS took over type conversion from 829 Naval Air Squadron.
+In January 1962 the squadron was reformed for a second time, as a helicopter training unit, at RNAS Culdrose (HMS Seahawk) for the Westland Wessex HAS.1 utility and anti-submarine warfare helicopter.
+It provided conversion courses to the new type and gave advanced training to specialist pilots.
+Later, on 7 January 1964, 706 Squadron's 'B' Flight was formed at RNAS Culdrose and was equipped with both Westland Wessex and Hiller HT.2, to operate in the Commando Assault role, but this was incorporated into 845 Naval Air Squadron when it arrived in Borneo to take part in the Indonesia–Malaysia confrontation.
+In November 1964 the squadron received Westland Wasp HAS.1 anti-submarine warfare helicopter for advanced training, and the following month 706 Squadron took over type conversion from 829 Naval Air Squadron.